-The land of the kings; a world of color and splendor and camels and cultural riches, Rajasthan with its parched, sandy desert, rich handicrafts, ancient traditions, pastel landscape and vibrant cities induces a bout of wanderlust impossible to resist and is a traveller’s paradise.
+The land of the kings; a world of colour and splendour and camels and cultural riches, Rajasthan with its parched, sandy desert, rich handicrafts, ancient traditions, pastel landscape, and vibrant cities induce a bout of wanderlust impossible to resist and is a traveller’s paradise.

 How do you reach?

 It’s fairly easy to reach Rajasthan and even more so to travel around.
 Delhi is perhaps the most obvious and the best gateway to Rajasthan.